 - Rates & Fees

-The main points of difference from the Hilton Ascend are changes to the 6x bonus categories and the ability to earn a second free weekend night certificate if you can reach $60K in spend each year.
+The main points of difference from the Hilton Surpass are changes to the 6x bonus categories and the ability to earn a second Free Night Reward certificate if you can reach $60K in spend each year.

-New cardmembers can earn Earn 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Business Card after you spend $3,000 in eligible purchases in the first 3 months of Card Membership.
+Earn 130,000 Hilton Honors Bonus Points after you spend $3,000 in purchases on the Hilton Honors Business Card within the first three months of Card Membership.